nepsaurav/kefla/README.md

 # miscutilities
-Repo to get started with our
+Repo to get started with our initial app idea